Center for Babaylan Studies Amaya - Meet the Karakoa Four Waves - History & Tattoos Who discovered the Philippines?

 The Karakoa was a sleek Philippine warship that was smooth and swift in compariason to the Spanish galleons.
-Father Combes, one of the first Spanish Fryars to document early Philippine history (1667-70) said, "The care and technique with which they build them makes their ships sail like birds, while ours are like lead in comparison."
+Father Combes, one of the first Spanish Fryars to document early Philippine history (1667-70) wrote "The care and technique with which they build them makes their ships sail like birds, while ours are like lead in comparison."

 From the book Barangay